-With the above preparations, we can preform a concrete fit to the experimental data of the cross section of $e^+e^- \to K^+K^- J/\psi$.
+With the above preparations, we can make a concrete fit to the experimental data of the cross section from $e^+e^- \to K^+K^- J/\psi$.
 Similar to the BESIII analysis, we first considered the contributions of two intermediate charmonia $\psi(4220)$ and $\psi(4500)$ in the fitting scheme I, whose masses and widths as input quantities are summarized in Table \ref{masswidth}.
-Here, there exists a large theoretical uncertainty for the calculated resonance parameters of the $\psi(4500)$ state \cite{Wang:2019mhs}.
-In order to reduce the fitted parameters as much as possible, as shown in Table \ref{masswidth}, we set the mass and width of the $\psi(4500)$ as a limited parameter and a typical input value, respectively.
-The fitted line shape of the cross section of $e^+e^- \to K^+K^- J/\psi$ drawn by a dashed-blue curve is shown in Fig. \ref{Fit}.
-Interesting, we found that the enhancement structure around 4.5 GeV in $e^+e^- \to K^+K^- J/\psi$ can indeed be reproduced by a narrower $\psi(4500)$ state.
-The reason for this is that a data point at 4.574 GeV with low cross section was overlooked and instead a jumping point at 4.600 GeV was included in the BESIII's analysis \cite{BESIII:2022joj}.
-As discussed in Refs. \cite{Wang:2020prx,Qian:2021gby}, there should exist abundant vector charmonium candidates around 4.6 GeV, which can just relate to charmoniumlike structures $Y(4630)$ and $Y(4660)$.
+There is a large theoretical uncertainty for the calculated resonance parameters of the $\psi(4500)$ state \cite{Wang:2019mhs}.
+In order to reduce the fitted parameters as much as possible, we set the mass and width of the $\psi(4500)$ as a bounded parameter and a typical input value, respectively, as shown in Table \ref{masswidth}.
+The fitted line shape of the cross section from $e^+e^- \to K^+K^- J/\psi$, drawn by a dashed-blue curve, is shown in Fig. \ref{Fit}.
+Interestingly, we found that the enhancement structure around 4.5 GeV in $e^+e^- \to K^+K^- J/\psi$ can indeed be reproduced by a narrower $\psi(4500)$ state.
+The reason for this is that a low cross section data point at 4.574 GeV was overlooked and instead a jump point at 4.600 GeV was included in the BESIII analysis \cite{BESIII:2022joj}.
+As discussed in Refs. \cite{Wang:2020prx,Qian:2021gby}, there should be abundant vector charmonium candidates around 4.6 GeV, which can only be related to the charmoniumlike structures $Y(4630)$ and $Y(4660)$.
 Thus, we suspect that their contributions are very likely to enhance the cross section at 4.600 GeV and then affect the measured width of the new structure around 4.5 GeV.
-At the same time, combining the fact of a lower experimental point at 4.574 GeV \cite{BESIII:2022joj}, the width deviation problem of the $\psi(4500)$ should be clarified well, which is worth emphasizing here.
+At the same time, combined with the fact of a lower experimental point at 4.574 GeV \cite{BESIII:2022joj}, the width deviation problem of the $\psi(4500)$ should be well resolved, which is worth emphasizing here.